postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ### Options

-#### --disable-postman-reporter

-Don't upload data to Postman after linting.

-#### --exclude-governance-rules
+#### --only-governance-rules

-Ignore governance rules at the time of linting.
+Only use governance rules at the time of linting.

-#### --exclude-security-rules
+#### --only-security-rules

-Ignore security rules at the time of linting.
+Only use security rules at the time of linting

 ---